Crow's Eye View: Analysis

 The common analysis of this poem is that the numbers symbolize geometric sequence.
 The sequence always converges to zero, which symbolizes death.
 Also, it can be related with his tuberculosis that he was suffering from.
 The problem relating to this poem was presented on College Scholastic Ability Test (South Korea) 2003.

+In other media

+The first track of avant-garde cellist Okkyung Lee's album Ghil (2013) is titled "The Crow Flew After Yi Sang", in reference to the anthology and its author.

+Limbus Company, a video game developed by South Korean game development studio Project Moon, features a character named after the author of "Crow's Eye View", Yi Sang, who can use a special attack by the name of "E.G.O" that shares its name with the anthology.